Ford Foundation Diversity Fellowship

 - Statement of previous research (two page limit, double-spaced)

-- Personal statement (not to exceed two pages, double-spaced) that describes the applicant’s background and experience and commitment to the goals of the Ford Foundation Fellowship Program by addressing all of the following that apply:
+- Personal statement (not to exceed two pages, double-spaced) that describes the applicant’s background and experience and commitment to the goals of the Ford Foundation Fellowship Program.

 Faculty Representative: Keith Raether

 Selection process: Applications are evaluated by panels of distinguished scholars.
 Academic records, essays, letters of recommendation, the application and other appropriate materials are all considered as well as the appropriateness of the chosen institution for the plan of graduate study and the likelihood of using all three years of support.